asmuth/clip/README.md

 ## License

-Copyright (c) 2011-2016 Paul Asmuth
+Copyright (c) 2011-2017 Paul Asmuth

-FnordMetric is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+metrictools is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-FnordMetric is distributed in the hope that it will be useful,but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+metrictools is distributed in the hope that it will be useful,but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with FnordMetric.
+You should have received a copy of the GNU General Public License along with metrictools.
 If not, see <http://www.gnu.org/licenses/>.

   [1]: http://groups.google.com/group/fnordmetric